Severodvinsk

-Severodvinsk (Северодви́нск; /ru/) is a city in the north of Arkhangelsk Oblast, Russia, located in the delta of the Northern Dvina, 35 km west of Arkhangelsk, the administrative center of the oblast.
+Severodvinsk (Северодви́нск; /ru/) is the second-largest city in Arkhangelsk Oblast, Russia.
+It is located in the oblasts north, in the delta of the Northern Dvina, 35 km west of Arkhangelsk, the administrative center and most populous city of the oblast.
 As of the 2021 Census, the population was 157,213.
 Due to the presence of important military shipyards (specialising in submarines since the Soviet period), Severodvinsk is an access-restricted town for foreign citizens.
 A special permit is required.

 It was previously known as Sudostroy (until 1938), and Molotovsk (until 1957).

 History

 Pre-20th century

 Vikings explored the territories around the North Dvina River - part of Bjarmaland - at the start of the second millennium.
 British and Norman ships came to these places for mining, fur and fishing before the 13th century, but later the climate became colder and access to the northern seas became closed.

 The historical records first mention the settlement on the site of modern Severodvinsk in 1419, when the Swedes sailed into the bay and burnt down the Nikolo-Korelsky Monastery that stood by the shore during the Swedish–Novgorodian Wars.
 Tradition has it that Saint Euphemius, an Orthodox missionary in Karelia, founded this monastery.
 The abbey stood in ruins until 1471, when two sons of Marfa Boretskaya died in a vicious storm; their bodies were recovered on the beach near the monastery twelve days later.
 At the urging of Boretskaya, the monastery was restored and her sons were buried there.

 On August 24, 1553, a ship of Richard Chancellor reached the salt-mining settlement of Nyonoksa, which is still famous for its traditional wooden architecture.
 The British sailors visited the Nikolo-Korelsky Monastery, where they were surprised to find a community of "sailors in soutanes (cassocks)" and a pier large enough to accommodate several ships.
 The main church of this extraordinary establishment was dedicated to Saint Nicholas, the holy patron of sailors; hence, the whole White Sea became known in 16th-century English maps as "St. Nicholas Bay".
 In late 1613, during the Time of Troubles in Russia, Polish-Lithuanian vagabonds, the Lisowczycy, captured and looted Severodvinsk with the monastery.

 The Nikolo-Korelsky Monastery flourished after the establishment of the Muscovy Company, as the bulk of their trade passed through the local harbor.
 In August 1618 the harbour was visited by John Tradescant the elder, who conducted a survey of an island situated opposite the monastery.
 This island became known to the British as "Rose Island", because it was there that Tradescant found an exceedingly rare plant which he named "Rosa moscovita" (which is now known as Rosa acicularis) and brought back to London.